Spatial order in a two-dimensional spin-orbit-coupled spin-1/2 condensate: superlattice, multi-ring and stripe formation: Numerical Result

 \section{Numerical Result}

-To solve Eqs. (\ref{EQ1}) and (\ref{EQ2}) numerically, we propagate these in time by the split-time-step Crank-Nicolson discretization scheme \cite{bec2009} using a space step of $dx=dy=0.05$ and a time step of $dt=dx^2\times 0.1$ for imaginary-time propagation and a time step of $dt=dx^2\times 0.05$ for real-time propagation. { All calculations of soliton profiles employ imaginary-time approach {with the conservation of normalization ($=\int d {x dy [n_{1}(x,y)+n_{2}(x.y)] }$) during time propagation,} which finds the lowest-energy solution of each type.
-Real-time propagation is used to test the stability of the solitons. { The quantity ($M=\int d {x dy [n_{1}(x,y)-n_{2}(x,y)] }$) is not a good quantum number and is left to freely evolve during time propagation to attain a final converged value consistent with the parameters of the problem.
-However, the converged value of the quantity $M$ was found to be close to zero in most cases studied (except the $(0,\pm 1)$-type states containing a vortex or antivortex) indicating an equal number of atoms in the two components.} }
+To solve (\ref{EQ1}) and (\ref{EQ2}) numerically, we propagate these in time by the split-time-step Crank-Nicolson discretization scheme \cite{bec2009} using a space step of $dx=dy=0.05$ and a time step of $dt=dx^2\times 0.1$ for imaginary-time propagation and a time step of $dt=dx^2\times 0.05$ for real-time propagation. { In all calculations of stationary states, we employ imaginary-time approach {with the conservation of normalization ($=\int d {x dy [n_{1}(x,y)+n_{2}(x.y)] }$) during time propagation,} which finds the lowest-energy solution of each type.
+Real-time propagation is used to test the stability of the solitons.
+The quantity ($M=\int d {x dy [n_{1}(x,y)-n_{2}(x,y)] }$) is not a good quantum number and is left to freely evolve during time propagation to attain a final converged value consistent with the parameters of the problem.
+The converged value of the quantity $M$ was found to be essentially zero in all untrapped cases, viz. figures \ref{fig3}-\ref{fig8}, indicating an equal number of atoms in the two components.
+The same could have a small nonzero value ($\lessapprox 0.1$) for the trapped case for small values of $\gamma$, viz. figure \ref{fig9}(a)-(f).